PierreDurrr/plex-addedAt-simple-date-editor/README.md

 Processed items will get the label removed automatically.

-Script can be triggered manually on set up on a cron.
+Script can be triggered manually or set up on a cron.